Nutrition and Wellbeing

 Could the key to unlocking mental health and wellbeing be as simple as what you eat?
 Get up to speed with the latest research.
 Learn how to upgrade your mental health and wellbeing, and nourish those in your care.

+Nutritional interventions to support mental and physical wellbeing.
 Developed by Professor Julia Rucklidge.

 In Professor Julia Rucklidge’s wellbeing series, you’ll learn how to boost and enhance the different aspects of hauora (health) through psychology, lifestyle changes and the nutritional interventions explored in this course.